guacsec/guac-docs/expanding-your-view.md

 We can pull the logs from Kubernetes to see the progress of the ingestion:

-**NOTE**: the name of the pod will be different per instantiation, please use the name from your cluster.
+**NOTE**: The name of the pod will be different per instantiation, please use the name from your cluster.

 ```bash